Course Outline

 • An understanding of machine learning concepts for government applications.

-• Knowledge of cloud computing principles for government use.
+• Knowledge of cloud computing principles.

-• Some experience with Python programming is beneficial.
+• Familiarity with Python programming is beneficial.

 Audience

-• Data science engineers for government agencies.
+• Data science engineers for government projects.

 28 Hours